shogun-toolbox/docs/INTERFACES.md

     $ cd /path/to/shogun-install/examples/meta/python/regression/
     $ python linear_ridge_regression.py

-Or, for a compiled language
+Or, for a compiled language with a manually compiled, not yet installed Shogun, running directly from the source tree

-    $ cd /path/to/shogun-install/examples/meta/csharp/regression/
+    $ cd /path/to/shogun-source/build/examples/meta/csharp/regression/
     $ mono linear_ridge_regression.cs